cmwdev2/cmail-wasm-lib/README.md

 # Package @subnet-wasm
-A wasm package with Rust utility functions based on `wasm-pack-template` and published to [npm](https://www.npmjs.com/package/@subnetter/subnet-wasm).
+A wasm npm package with Rust utility functions based on `wasm-pack-template` and published to [npm](https://www.npmjs.com/package/@subnetter/subnet-wasm).
 Designed to be used by web apps.

-The library currently provides the dalek x25519 cryptolib to javascript apps.
+The library currently provides the [dalek x25519](https://github.com/dalek-cryptography/x25519-dalek) library to javascript apps.
+It is used in [cmail](https://cmail.wtf) for end-to-end messages encryption.

 ## Publishing